SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 ### Building

-Building these examples is simple.
-You can simply build the project using Gradle.
+Building these examples is simple; you can use Gradle.

 ```
 ./gradlew assemble
 ```

-This builds all of the JMS Getting Started Samples with OS specific launch scripts.
+This builds all the JMS Getting Started Samples with OS specific launch scripts.
 The files are staged in the `build/staged` directory.

 ### Running the Sample

-First start the `QueueProducerJNDI` to send a message to the queue.
+First, start the `QueueProducerJNDI` to send a message to the queue.
 Then you can use the `QueueConsumerJNDI` sample to receive the messages from the queue.

 ```
 $ ./build/staged/bin/queueProducerJNDI <host:port> <client-username>@<message-vpn> <client-password>
 $ ./build/staged/bin/queueConsumerJNDI <host:port> <client-username>@<message-vpn> <client-password>
 ```

-You have now successfully connected a client, sent persistent messages to a queue and received them from a consumer flow.
+You have now successfully connected a client, sent persistent messages to a queue, and received them from a consumer flow.

 If you have any issues sending and receiving a message, check the [Solace community]({{ site.links-community }}){:target="_top"} for answers to common issues.